SI-ADMM: A Stochastic Inexact ADMM Framework for Stochastic Convex Programs: Numerical experiments

-{\em Implementation of DSA:} {The distributed SA is a simple modification of standard SA {where the} gradient step for either $x$ or $y$ can be computed locally, and {we employ a projection onto a compact ball containing the solution to improve performance. } In particular, it contains the following steps in iteration $k$:}
+{\em Implementation of DSA:} {The distributed SA (DSA) is a simple modification of standard SA {where the} gradient step for either $x$ or $y$ can be computed locally and {we employ a projection onto a compact ball containing the solution to improve performance. } In particular, (DSA) contains the following steps in iteration $k$:}